mkdecisiondev/devdocs/aws/advanced-topics/webpack/webpack.md

 	callback(null, 'hello there');
 };
 ```
-As always with any Lambda handler we must import the AWS SDK (or just any parts we are planning to use) at the top of the file.
+As always with any Lambda handler we must import the AWS SDK (or just any parts we are planning to use) above the handler function.
 For those unfamiliar with TypeScript, the use of `any` to describe each of the handler's arguments is declaring that these parameters may be of any type.
 Of course, the point of TypeScript is that these descriptors should be made more specific as the function is fleshed out more.
 For instance, if you're expecting the `event` parameter to be an object, this can be specified.
 This can make it easier to find errors in larger projects, as trying to assign the wrong type to something will immediately be rejected.

 As a reminder, a Lambda callback function returns its first parameter as an error, and the second parameter as a non-error.